izmebeech/ShippingSystem/README.md

+Week 2 – Shipping System

-The package name is "vecka2" (week 2) because I did this exercise on the second week of my Java class in Higher Vocational Education.
+The actual java package is named vecka2 ("week 2") because I completed this exercise during the second week of my Java class in Higher Vocational Education.

-There's one class for the actual system (PackageSystem.java), then two records for: the package dimensions (Box.java), and the shipping info (ShippingInfo.java)
+The project consists of one class for the actual package system (ShippingSystem.java) and two records:

+Box.java – stores the package dimensions.
+ShippingInfo.java – stores the package and its shipping information.